Dialogue vs Discussion

 What These Are

-Dialogue is a mode of collective exploration where team members suspend their assumptions and think together.
-The word comes from the Greek “dia-logos,” meaning “flow of meaning.”
-In dialogue, the goal is not to win or convince, but to explore complex issues, uncover hidden assumptions, and discover insights that emerge only through collective inquiry.
-Team members practice deep listening and hold their views lightly, allowing new understanding to surface.
+Dialogue is collective exploration where team members suspend assumptions and think together.
+From the Greek “dia-logos” (flow of meaning), dialogue aims not to win but to uncover hidden assumptions and discover insights through collective inquiry.
+Members listen deeply and hold views lightly.

 Why the Distinction Matters

-- Deciding in dialogue mode: Teams explore endlessly without reaching closure or taking action
+- Deciding in dialogue mode: Endless exploration without reaching closure

-- Exploring in discussion mode: Teams rush to defend positions before understanding the deeper issues
+- Exploring in discussion mode: Rushing to defend positions before understanding the issue

-- Mixed modes: Some members try to explore while others try to persuade, creating frustration and confusion
+- Mixed modes: Some members explore while others persuade, creating frustration

-- Not making the mode explicit: Teams don’t signal which mode they’re using, leading to crossed purposes
+- Unstated mode: Teams don’t signal which mode they’re in, causing crossed purposes

 Characteristics of Each Mode